ClickHouse/ClickHouse/docs/en/operations/external-authenticators/ldap.md

 **Parameters**

 - `server` — One of LDAP server names defined in the `ldap_servers` config section above.
-This parameter is mandatory and cannot be empty. Одно из имен
+This parameter is mandatory and cannot be empty.
 - `roles` — Section with a list of locally defined roles that will be assigned to each user retrieved from the LDAP server.
     - If no roles are specified here or assigned during role mapping (below), user will not be able to perform any actions after authentication.
 - `role_mapping` — Section with LDAP search parameters and mapping rules.
-    - When a user authenticates, while still bound to LDAP, an LDAP search is performed using `search_filter` and the name of the logged in user.
+    - When a user authenticates, while still bound to LDAP, an LDAP search is performed using `search_filter` and the name of the logged-in user.
 For each entry found during that search, the value of the specified attribute is extracted.
 For each attribute value that has the specified prefix, the prefix is removed, and the rest of the value becomes the name of a local role defined in ClickHouse, which is expected to be created beforehand by the [CREATE ROLE](../../sql-reference/statements/create/role.md#create-role-statement) statement.
     - There can be multiple `role_mapping` sections defined inside the same `ldap` section.
 All of them will be applied.
         - `base_dn` — Template used to construct the base DN for the LDAP search.
            - The resulting DN will be constructed by replacing all `{user_name}` and `{bind_dn}` substrings of the template with the actual user name and bind DN during each LDAP search.
         - `scope` — Scope of the LDAP search.
             - Accepted values are: `base`, `one_level`, `children`, `subtree` (the default).
         - `search_filter` — Template used to construct the search filter for the LDAP search.
-            - The resulting filter will be constructed by replacing all `{user_name}`, `{bind_dn}`, and `{base_dn}` substrings of the template with the actual user name, bind DN, and base DN during each LDAP search.
+            - The resulting filter will be constructed by replacing all `{user_name}`, `{bind_dn}` and `{base_dn}` substrings of the template with the actual user name, bind DN and base DN during each LDAP search.
             - Note, that the special characters must be escaped properly in XML.
         - `attribute` — Attribute name whose values will be returned by the LDAP search.
         - `prefix` — Prefix, that will be expected to be in front of each string in the original list of strings returned by the LDAP search.
-Prefix will be removed from the original strings and resulting strings will be treated as local role names.
-Empty, by default.
+The prefix will be removed from the original strings and the resulting strings will be treated as local role names.
+Empty by default.

 [Original article](https://clickhouse.tech/docs/en/operations/external-authenticators/ldap.md) <!--hide-->